 - Increasing their aversion to a task, for example by increasing the negative emotions that they associate with it.

-- Making them worry more about a task, which can lead to issues such as feeling overwhelmed and being unsure how to start, especially in the face of things like uncertainty.
+- Making them worry more about a task, which can lead to issues such as overthinking, feeling overwhelmed, and being unsure how to start, especially in the face of things like uncertainty.

 - Causing them to ruminate more, for example by making them preoccupied with painful thoughts about the past while distracting them from the future.